 Presbyopia cannot be reversed, as it is part of the aging process.
 Nonetheless, the condition can be corrected with eyeglasses, contact lenses or surgery.
 If you do not correct presbyopia, you may experience eye strain and headaches.

 People who are not keen on surgical procedures can opt for eyeglasses, such as bifocal glasses, progressive glasses and reading glasses.
 Bifocal eyeglasses have a distance vision prescription at the top part of the lens and a near vision prescription at the lower section of the lens.Progressive eyeglasses provide something similar, but with a smooth progression of power between the top and bottom for viewing intermediate distances.
 Meanwhile, reading glasses are suitable for people who spend a lot of time focusing on close-up material.

 2. Contact Lenses

-lenses can be used.
+Multifocal contact lenses with variations in power can be used to correct near, intermediate and far vision.
+However, for correction of presbyopia, monovision lenses can be used.
 One eye wears a near visionlens and the other eye wears a distance vision lens.

 3. Laser Vision Correction